Skip to content

 Where it starts.
 Near the Lions’ Gate (St Stephen’s Gate) on the eastern edge of the Old City, by the Umariya School.
 From there it winds through the souk-lined lanes of the Muslim Quarter before climbing into the Christian Quarter.

 How long.
-The walk is under a kilometre and takes 30–45 minutes unhurried — longer if you stop to read or pray at each station, or join a devotion.
+The walk is under a kilometre and takes 30–45 minutes unhurried — or 1.5–2 hours if you stop to read or pray at each station, enter the chapels, and visit the Holy Sepulchre at the end.

 Finding the stations.
-Many are easy to miss among the busy market stalls; look up for the numbered plaques.
-A guidebook, an app, or a guide makes the sequence far clearer, and a small chapel marks several stations.
+Many are easy to miss among the busy market stalls; look up for the numbered Roman-numeral plaques.
+A free downloadable map (the Franciscans publish one) or an audio-guide app — several cover the stations with readings — makes the sequence far clearer, and small chapels mark several stations.
+A guided walk is the easiest way to follow it and adds the history.

 The Friday procession

-The Franciscans lead a public procession along the Via Dolorosa every Friday afternoon, which anyone may join.
-The route comes most alive during Holy Week, and the Good Friday walk draws pilgrims from around the world — atmospheric but extremely crowded, so plan accordingly.
+The Franciscans lead a public procession along the Via Dolorosa every Friday, which anyone may join.
+It sets off from the First Station at about 15:00 in winter and 16:00 in summer and moves slowly station by station with readings and prayers.
+The route comes most alive during Holy Week, and the Good Friday walk draws pilgrims from around the world — deeply atmospheric but extremely crowded, so arrive very early and expect tight security.

 Tips for visiting